 Executive board

-The AFM Executive Board currently consists of three members mandated by the articles of association.
+The AFM Executive Board currently consists of four members mandated by the articles of association.
 Each board member has his or her own area of responsibility.
 Below, you will find information about their portfolios, any ancillary positions they hold alongside their role as Executive Board member and an overview of expense claims, costs and expenditure by the Executive Board.
 The AFM has a Executive Board member for internal business who – under the auspices of the Executive Board – is responsible for the central direction of operations at AFM.

 Organisational chart